-Due to the Covid-19 pandemic, all on-site worship services have been suspended until further notice.
-In their place alternative arrangements are being made.
-These include a range of video worship services and document files that are printable.
+With the lifting of Covid-19 pandemic restrictions, on-site worship services have resumed and details can be found on our Events page.
+A range of video worship services and document files that are printable are also available.
 You can find them on our Worship Services web page.
 Feel free to distribute these to those who cannot access video material or are not tech savvy.
 Check regularly for updates.

 Sermon and reflection resources for the coming weeks

 In addition to some of the great links mentioned below that provide reflections, resources and actual sermons, there is a great new resource published by Pilgrim Theological College, Melbourne.
 It is a podcast produced by Rev Fran Barber and Rev Dr Robyn Whitaker.
 They begin with particular focus on Advent.
 They also have a great podcast with Rev Bill Loader from Murdoch University on Matthew's Gospel for Year A. Check out the site, By the well and you find some great ideas for your preparation.